tomatolog/manticore/docs/10_mysql_storage_engine_sphinxse/using_sphinxse.rst

     SELECT * FROM t1 WHERE query='test it;mode=any';

-F.html 3 columns of search table *must* have a types of ``INTEGER UNSINGED`` or ``BIGINT`` for the 1st column (document id), ``INTEGER`` or ``BIGINT`` for the 2nd column (match weight), and ``VARCHAR`` or ``TEXT`` for the 3rd column (your query), respectively.
+First 3 columns of search table *must* have a types of ``INTEGER UNSINGED`` or ``BIGINT`` for the 1st column (document id), ``INTEGER`` or ``BIGINT`` for the 2nd column (match weight), and ``VARCHAR`` or ``TEXT`` for the 3rd column (your query), respectively.